 Your Release Management Process is too intricate to leave completely in human hands.
 Even if it weren’t, you’d still be taking on unnecessary risks by not properly auditing it to find ways you could improve.

 Fortunately, this doesn’t have to mean a massive investment of either time or money.
-As you just saw from the above example, RDx is a Change Intelligence platform that can manage your entire application change process, from creating all the way to validation.
+As you just saw from the above example, RDx is a release management tool that can manage your entire application change process, from creation all the way to validation.

 To finally begin leveraging Agile in your enterprise-level release management process, start with a demo of RDx.
 You’ll soon find that every step of your process becomes more Agile, something that will make your customers and your team much happier.